-Grenfell Tower fire familes to be rehoused in luxury complex
+Mixed welcome for London fire victims at luxury complex

 Story highlights

-- Former Grenfell residents will be living next door to luxury homes
+- Former Grenfell Tower residents will be living next door to luxury homes

+- Some of those living in the exclusive complex have voiced concerns about the plan

-London (CNN)Families made homeless by the Grenfell Tower fire are to be rehoused in new, affordable apartments right next door to luxury private homes in one of the most exclusive -- and expensive -- parts of London.
+London (CNN)Families made homeless by the Grenfell Tower fire are to be rehoused in new, affordable apartments right next door to luxury private homes in one of the most exclusive parts of London -- and some of their prospective new neighbors have mixed feelings about the news.

-Sixty-eight apartments in the upscale Kensington Row development have been acquired by the UK government and will be offered to some of those who lost their homes in last week's blaze, which left at least 79 people dead or missing.

-The government has been heavily criticized for its response to the fire -- and has pledged to house the Grenfell Tower fire survivors speedily.

-Kensington Row is on Warwick Road, off Kensington High Street -- one of the most desirable addresses in London.
+Kensington Row is off Kensington High Street -- one of the most desirable addresses in London.
 It's close to the exclusive rooftop bar, Kensington Roof Gardens, which houses a celebrity hangout restaurant and nightclub.

-It is also less than two miles from Grenfell Tower.
+It is also less than two miles from Grenfell Tower, where a blaze last week left at least 79 people dead or missing, feared dead.

-Most of the properties are designed for private sale or rent, and come equipped with luxury facilities including a gym, private cinema and spa, with current price tags ranging from $2 million to $4 million.
+Most of the properties in the complex are designed for private sale or rent, and come equipped with luxury facilities including a gym, private cinema and spa, with current price tags ranging from $2 million to $4 million.

-The Grenfell residents will be moving into two separate blocks within the development which were specifically designed for affordable housing -- and do not include the same facilities.
+The government has now acquired 68 apartments in the same development -- in two blocks specifically designed as affordable housing, which do not contain the same leisure facilities -- and will offer them within weeks to some of those who lost their homes in the June 14 inferno.

-Some residents of the adjoining luxury blocks at 375 Kensington High Street had a mixed reaction to the news about their prospective new neighbors.
+Some residents of the adjoining luxury blocks at 375 Kensington High Street voiced concern about the prospect.

-A 24-year-old student, who would only give his first name as Saif, told CNN that he has been living in a one bedroom flat there for three years.
+A 24-year-old student, who would only give his first name as Saif, told CNN he has been living in a one bedroom flat there for three years.

 "Actually for me, it's good and it's bad.
-It's good (that) the government ... give them houses, because they don't have houses, but it's unfair, you know?"
+It's good (that) the government ... give them houses, because they don't have houses, but it's unfair, you know?" he said.

 "I am paying here like £3,000 ($3,800) ... and they give it them for free without paying any service charge."

 Another resident, who identified himself as A.J., has been living at the development for two months.
 "Honestly, I didn't care at first, but if I was to live here (longer term), it would affect me.
-It's not just about the money.
+It's not just about the money," he said.

 "If they were to screen the people that were living there, for example if families want to come here, it wouldn't really affect me."

+He said people paid a premium to rent an apartment in the complex in part because of its exclusivity.
 "The cheapest one here is £575 ($730) a week.
-So it's not like living in Queensway for example, where they're surrounded by benefit houses or affordable homes.
+So it's not like living in Queensway, for example, where they're surrounded by benefit houses or affordable homes.
 People pay a certain amount here just to be secluded."

 Builders working overtime